 Keep reading to learn more about this year’s AI writing statistics, content marketing trends, statistics about writing, the projected market growth for artificial intelligence, and the global ramifications of AI.

-And don’t worry — this post was written by a bonafide human being who did research with their squishy, organic brain.
+And don’t worry — this post was written by a bona fide human being who did research with their squishy, organic brain.

 1. AI Writing Statistics